This post describes creating a live kernel dump file in Windows 11.

 Once Task Manager is opened, Click on the Details tab.

-Then right click on an empty area in Details pane and select Create live kernel dump file.
+Then right-click on an empty area in the Details pane and select Create live kernel dump file.

 When you do that, you should see a Dumping kernel dialog showing you the location of the dump file.

-Click OK to close window.
-Click on Open file location to open File Explorer to the dump file’s location.
+Click OK to close the window.
+Next, click on Open file location to open File Explorer to the dump file’s location.

 That should do it!

-This post showed you how to create live kernel dump in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+This post showed you how to create a live kernel dump in Windows 11.
+Please use the comment form below if you find any errors above or have something to add.